-With LTFS, accessing data that is stored on an IBM tape cartridge became as easy and intuitive as the use of a USB flash drive.
-With LTFS file manager, reading data on a tape cartridge is as easy as dragging and dropping.
+With LTFS, accessing data that is stored on an IBM tape cartridge is comparable to using a USB flash drive.
+With LTFS file manager, reading data on a tape cartridge can be done by dragging and dropping.
 Users can run any application that is designed for disk files against tape data without concern that the data is physically stored on tape.